 1. Introduction to Flutter and React Native

 Flutter is a creation of Google while React Native is developed by Facebook.
-These two are the most popular app development frameworks used to build cross-platform apps.
+These two are the most popular mobile app development frameworks used to build cross-platform apps.
 Making the best decision sometimes boils down to just a matter of perception.
 This side-by-side comparison between Flutter and React Native will always be beneficial; hence, you will find it here in this blog.But before that let us see what Flutter and React Native is?

 Google-developed open-source mobile app development framework- Flutter allows experienced developers to create high-performance cross-platform mobile apps.
 It relies on two key native elements: widgets and a hot reload feature.